shunito/readium-chrome-extension/README.md

 ## Contributing

 Readium is in active development and we are keen to build a community of developers to help make it awesome.
-If you would like to be invited as a contributor leave a message in the issue tracker or [send Matthew an email](mailto:matthewr@evidentpoint.com)
+If you would like to be invited as a contributor leave a message in the issue tracker or [send Justin an email](mailto:justinh@evidentpoint.com)

 ## Dependencies